tugraz-isds/rslidy/README.md

 ## 5 For Developers

-For developers whoi wish to modify Rslidy and build it from source.
+For developers who wish to modify Rslidy and build it from source.

 ### 5.1 Prerequisites